Suicide

 - Start or Continue Therapy or Counseling: Ensure your child attends follow-up appointments with their behavioral health professional.
 If you need assistance finding a mental health provider, access the Mental Health Directory.

 - Collaborate With Professionals: Keep in touch with your child’s care team, including their primary doctor or school staff, to understand and follow their recommendations.
-If you’re unsure where to start, reach out to your local Human Service Center for support.
+If you’re unsure where to start, reach out to your local Behavioral Health Clinics for support.

 - Use Crisis Resources: Keep the 988 Suicide & Crisis Lifeline number accessible for emergencies.